code-saturne/code_saturne/INSTALL.md

     using a binary ParaView distribution is possible, provided the associated MPI library is compatible.

-The following examples refer to Catalyst1, as use of Catalyst2 in code_saturne is still missing some features.
+The following examples refer to Catalyst1.
+To use Catalyst2, at least ParaView version 6.0.1-863-ga458993448 (2025-10-31) should be used otherwise some features (such as ghost cells generation) may be missing.

 By default, ParaView is built with a GUI, but it may also be be built using OSMesa or EGL for offscreen rendering.
 The build documentation